3DBAG/CityBuf/readme.md

 - Appropriate per-type binary representation.
 Depending on the ColumnType, sometimes these are statically sized and sometimes they include a length prefix.
 So for a Bool column it will always be 3 bytes — 2 for the index and 1 for the bool itself (u8, little-endian).
 For a String, it’s variable, with 2 bytes for the column index, then a 4-byte unsigned length, then a UTF-8 encoding of the String.

 # Implementation status
-Currently the whole CityBuf specification has been implemented in python.
-This includes
+There are the following Python scripts:
 - `cjseq2citybuf.py`: a script to convert `.city.jsonl` to a `.cb` file.
-  - `attributes.py`: python code to encode and decode the custom attribute buffers
+- `attributes.py`: python code to encode and decode the custom attribute buffers.
+Atm only the most common attribute types are implemented (bool, int, float, string, json).
 - a simple `CityBufReader` class that allows for convenient access of the flatbuffer records
 - a `load_citybuf.py` for the Benchmark (see below).
 This is also an example for how to use the `CityBufReader` class.

-What is missing:
- - other languages than python, eg. C++.
+Other languages than Python, eg. C++, have so far received no attention.
 Notice that this repository does include automatically generated flatbuffer accessor/build functions for python, c++ and rust.
 But to make it convenient to build and read CityBuf files, some convenient wrappers are needed.

 TODO:
+ - implement encoding/decoding of remaining attribute types
  - review header metadata specification, make sure this is fully compatible with CityJSON
  - script to convert from `.cb` to `.city.jsonl`.
 And check if we get back the same `.city.jsonl` file when doing a roundtrip conversion (`.city.jsonl` > `.cb` > `.city.jsonl`)